PathwayCommons/drugbank-to-biopax/README.md

 These binary relationships do not contain structured mechanism information, e.g. how a drug inhibits or potentiates a target.
 We have decided to encode this information in BioPAX by using `SequenceModificationFeature`s with `active` and `inactive` terms and associating these features with target proteins.
-Therefore the final BioPAX model contains `BiochemicalReaction`s where drugs regulate the reaction and the participant protein either gets activated.
+Therefore, the final BioPAX model contains `BiochemicalReaction`s where drugs regulate the reaction and the participant protein either gets activated.
 The type of regulation is based on the controlled vocabulary adopted by DrugBank.
 If the interaction type is one of the following, then we represent that as a negative regulation, meaning that drug inhibits the inactivation of the protein (double negative): substrate, agonist, inducer, potentiator, stimulator, cofactor or ligand.